CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 Matching and Unmatching

 To match an image with a subject, scan the associated data card, use the subject search feature, or create a new subject to select the desired record.
-Then select the image that the user wants to assign, then click Match.
+Then select the image that the user wants to assign, and click Match.

 Select the Image that has been assigned to the incorrect record.
 Click Unmatch.